The challenges and considerations of moving ERP to the cloud

 A recent downloadable report from Cloud Security Alliance revealed close to 70% of enterprise organisations are at present transferring data to the cloud for enterprise resource planning (ERP).
 However, this transition to the cloud is not without its challenges, with 65% of respondents to a recent survey stating their biggest concern is moving sensitive data.
 But what other challenges do businesses face during the cloud adoption phase?

 Did you miss?
-The cloud explosion
+The power of social media

 One of the first challenges with moving ERP to the cloud is choosing a vendor.
 With a number of platforms on the marketplace, the initial step of successful cloud ERP adoption is to understand the organisational requirements from the solutions on offer.
 An in-depth inventory, feasibility and historical study is crucial when selecting the correct solution to support the organisation’s needs.
 For example, what type of architecture fits best with the organisation?
 What is the time period and costs incurred?

 Once a vendor has been decided upon, businesses need to choose whether to move to a public or private cloud.
 Public clouds deliver services through a shared network with other firms.
 This multi-tenant model is a cost-efficient method that leverages the advanced technology similarly used by tech giants such as Salesforce and Oracle.
 Businesses that experience unpredictable or heavy traffic often utilise public clouds due to their pay-as-you-go scalability.

 Private clouds, on the other hand, are often used by businesses that wish for an added layer of security and privacy due to the fact they are maintained on a private network with firewall protection.
 The added control and visibility of a private network is often beneficial to meet regulations such as General Data Protection Regulation (GDPR) or The Sarbanes-Oxley Act.